Developer Hub

 mkdir -p web/modules/custom/hello_ymca/src/Controller

-Controller file (web/modules/custom/hello_ymca/src/Controller/HelloController.php
+Controller file (web/modules/custom/hello_ymca/src/Controller/HelloController.php):

 <?php